 The Planning (Listed Buildings and Conservation Areas) Act 1990 defines a listed building as one which is considered to be of "special architectural or historic interest".
-Buildings are assessed for listing by Historic England (HE), formerly know as English Heritage, and approved by the Department for Culture, Media and Sport (DCMS) (other arrangements apply outside England).
+Buildings are assessed for listing by Historic England (HE), formerly known as English Heritage, and approved by the Department for Culture, Media and Sport (DCMS) (other arrangements apply outside England).
 Other structures than buildings can be listed if they are of special architectural merit or historic importance, for example, milestones, gates, lamps, fences, walls and telephone boxes.
 Historic England administers all the national designation regimes and has compiled an official and up-to-date database of all listed buildings and other designated heritage assets called National Heritage List for England.

 The Secretary of State uses the following criteria when assessing whether a building is of special interest and therefore should be added to the statutory list:

 - Architectural Interest - To be of special architectural interest a building must be of importance in its architectural design, decoration or craftsmanship; special interest may also apply to nationally important examples of particular building types and techniques (e.g. buildings displaying technological innovation) and significant plan forms;